engula/engula/docs/journal.md

 ## Semantics

 Journal divides logs into streams.
-A stream is a sequence of records.
+A stream stores a sequence of records.
 Each stream has a unique identifier called stream id.
 Each record within a stream is associated with a unique sequence number.
 Users should assign an increasing sequence number to records when appending to a stream.